41 Interesting Facts About Money: That Might Shock You in 2025

 This is the first banknote to be printed on polymer, which means it can play vinyl records.

-The new English £50 note contains traces of grease, the rendered fat from animals such as cows or pigs.
+The English £50 note contains traces of grease, the rendered fat from animals such as cows or pigs.

 #7.
 North Korea Is the Largest Counterfeiter of US Dollars